-Sherry Affogato is an incredibly simple yet elegant dessert.
-Try adding a few sherry soaked raisins & prunes or a few chunks of chocolate brownie to elevate this stylish dessert further.
+This Sherry Affogato recipe is an incredibly simple yet elegant dessert to make.
+Try adding a few sherry soaked raisins & prunes or a few chunks of chocolate brownie to elevate this stylish affogato dessert further.

 THIS POST CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Whatever the time of year, it’s always handy to have a few recipes on standby for desserts that require very little effort and can be thrown together in a flash.
-Sherry affogato with raisins is just that kind of dessert.
+Whatever the time of year, it's always handy to have a few ideas on standby for desserts that require very little effort and can be thrown together in a flash.
+This sherry affogato dessert recipe fits the bill perfectly.

-Since raisins are so prominent in Pedro Ximénez, I decided to tinker around by soaking some raisins and dried prunes in a little sherry for 24 hours.
-A few of these boozy nuggets scattered on top of the dessert takes this semi-frozen treat to another level.
+Since raisins are so prominent in Pedro Ximénez, I decided to soak some raisins and dried prunes in a little sherry for 24 hours.
+A few of these boozy nuggets scattered on top of this boozy affogato dessert take this semi-frozen treat to another level.

-And if there’s no time to soak some dried fruit, just scatter a few tiny chunks of chocolate brownie into the glass right before serving.
-The combination of cool ice cream, boozy sherry and chocolate is sublime.
+For a change, I like to scatter a few tiny chunks of chocolate brownie into the glass instead of the fruit.
+The combination of cool ice cream, mellow sherry and chocolate is sublime.

-A classic affogato is an Italian coffee-based dessert comprising of two ingredients – vanilla ice cream and espresso coffee.
+A classic Italian affogato recipe comprises two ingredients - vanilla ice cream and espresso coffee.
 This sophisticated treat is usually served by scooping a firm ball of quality vanilla ice cream into a chilled glass and then pouring the hot espresso over it at the table.

 This dessert has got quite a reputation for being a simple sensation and as such, it has also acquired quite a fan base.